China summons Manila envoy over South China Sea legal case

 The Philippines filed the case against China on Sunday at an arbitration tribunal in The Hague, subjecting Beijing to international legal scrutiny over the waters for the first time.

-The United States, a treaty ally of the Philippines, said on Sunday that the right of any state to use dispute resolution mechanisms under the Convention on the Law of the Sea should be respected.

-On Monday, the U.S. State Department accused China’s coastguard of “harassment” of Philippine vessels and called its attempt on Saturday to block a Philippine resupply mission to the Second Thomas Shoal, a disputed atoll, “a provocative and destabilizing action.”

-Chinese Deputy Foreign Minister Liu Zhenmin told the Philippines’ ambassador that Beijing was “extremely dissatisfied and resolutely opposed” to the case Manila had brought to The Hague, repeating that China did not accept it and would not participate.
+Chinese Deputy Foreign Minister Liu Zhenmin told the Philippines’ ambassador that China was “extremely dissatisfied and resolutely opposed” to the case, repeating that China did not accept it and would not participate.

 “The Philippines forcing of international arbitration is not conducive towards resolving the Sino-Philippine dispute over the South China Sea,” the Foreign Ministry cited Liu as saying.